Duke of Burgundy

 Duke of Burgundy (duc de Bourgogne) was a title used by the rulers of the Duchy of Burgundy, from its establishment in 843 to its annexation by the French crown in 1477, and later by members of the House of Habsburg, including Holy Roman Emperors and kings of Spain, who claimed Burgundy proper and ruled the Burgundian Netherlands.

 The Duchy of Burgundy was a small portion of the traditional lands of the Burgundians west of the river Saône which, in 843, was allotted to Charles the Bald's kingdom of the West Franks.
 Under the Ancien Régime, the duke of Burgundy was the premier lay peer of the Kingdom of France.
 Beginning with Robert II of France, the title was held by the Capetians, the French royal family.
 In 1032 King Henry I of France granted the duchy to his younger brother, Robert, who founded the House of Burgundy.
 When the senior line of the House of Burgundy became extinct in 1361, the title was inherited by King John II of France through proximity of blood.
 John granted the duchy to his younger son, Philip the Bold, in 1363.
 The Valois dukes gradually came to rule over a vast complex of territories known as the Burgundian State, and became dangerous rivals to the senior French royal line of the House of Valois.

 When the male line of the Valois dukes of Burgundy became extinct in 1477, the Duchy of Burgundy was confiscated by Louis XI of France.
 The title "duke of Burgundy" passed to Habsburg monarchs after Mary of Burgundy married Maximilian I of Austria in 1477.
 The Habsburgs used this connection to claim Burgundy proper and to rule their Burgundian inheritance until the Napoleonic era.
 The title was subsequently revived for several younger sons of the House of Bourbon and since 1975, branches of it have used "duke of Burgundy" as a revived courtesy title.

 List of dukes of Burgundy

+Informal Dukes/Patricians of Burgundy (Mid 6th Century-880)

+Before the Bosonid dynasty took control of Burgundy, many other nobles were informally called Dukes of Burgundy, or rulers around Burgundy.

+This is an incomplete list of the Pre-Hereditary Dukes of Burgundy.